MicrosoftDocs/azure-video-indexer/azure-video-indexer/insights-list.md

 1. Select the **Library** tab.
 1. Select media you want to work with.
 1. Select **Download** and the **Insights (JSON)**.
 The JSON file opens in a new browser tab.

+Each insight example response in this article is a section of the entire JSON response when media is uploaded and indexed using the default settings.

 [!INCLUDE [Audio effects detection](./includes/audio-effects-detection.md)]